yjb94/expo-iap/docs/docs/installation.md

 #### Android

-**Important:** expo-iap uses Google Play Billing Library v8.0.0 which requires Kotlin 2.0+.
-Since `expo-modules-core` doesn't support Kotlin v2 yet, you need to configure your project with `expo-build-properties`.
+**Important:** Starting from version 2.7, expo-iap supports Google Play Billing Library v8, which requires Kotlin 2.0+.
+Since `expo-modules-core` doesn't support Kotlin 2.0 yet, you need to configure your project with `expo-build-properties`.

 Add the following to your `app.json`: